google/oss-fuzz/docs/new_library.md

 * build.sh - build script that will be executed inside the container.
 * Jenkinsfile - will be needed to integrate fuzzers with ClusterFuzz build and distributed running system.

-To create a new directory for a library:
+To create a new directory for a library and automatically generaete these 3 files:

 ```bash
 $ cd /path/to/oss-fuzz